-8. ON-TIME PERFORMANCE
+12. ON-TIME PERFORMANCE

 On-time performance standards define the minimum expectation of scheduled service that should be operated as "on-time."
-MARTA defines "on-time" as 0 minutes early to five minutes late at each timepoint, disregarding early arrivals at the final timepoint.
+MARTA defines "on-time" as zero minutes early to five minutes late at each timepoint, disregarding early arrivals at the final timepoint.
 On-time performance reflects both predictability and reliability of service.

-Rail on-time performance is measured from scheduled departure to arrivals at all terminal points within five minutes.
-Any train that arrives or departs terminal points more than five minutes are considered late and data is captured as a delay in service.
+Heavy Rail on-time performance is measured from scheduled departure to arrivals at all terminal points within five minutes.
+For any train that arrives at or departs from terminal points more than five minutes late, data are captured as a delay in service.

-On-Time Performance (OTP) is defined as buses departing published time points no more than five minutes late and zero minutes early.
-The on-time performance of service is affected by many variables, including loads, traffic congestion, accidents, weather, road conditions, infrastructure maintenance work, vehicle failures, etc. The Schedule Adherence Standards provide ways of measuring how reliably services adhere to the published schedules.
+Bus on-time performance is defined as buses departing published time points no more than five minutes late and zero minutes early.
+The on-time performance of bus service is affected by many variables, including loads, traffic congestion, accidents, weather, road conditions, infrastructure maintenance work, vehicle failures, etc. The Schedule Adherence Standards provide ways of measuring how reliably services adhere to the published schedules.
 If a service does not pass the Schedule Adherence Standards, the Authority will determine the reason why it does not consistently meet standards and will take action to correct the problems.
 This may include adjusting running times, changing headways, etc.

+12.2.1.
 Bus Schedule Adherence Standards